reinderien/factorio/readme.md

 ## Preprocessing

-The data from the wiki are a colourful mix of inaccurate, incomplete, and in a format not conducive to analysis.
+The data from the wiki are a colourful mix of inaccurate, incomplete, inconsistently presented, and in a format not conducive to analysis.
 The preprocessing step attempts to fix that:

     ./preprocess.py

-To look at the resulting (huge: >5MiB) CSV, use `xzless -S`, that argument being crucial to disable line wrapping.
+To look at the resulting (>5MiB) CSV, use `xzless -S`, unwrapped lines being crucial here.

 ## Analysis